 Westin, Denver, Colorado

 This is for bankers responsible for bringing AI from the experimental phase to strategic deployment.
-Billed as a summit for collaboration, learning and action, the program touches on predictive risk modeling, AI-driven payments, compliance automation and ethical governance.
+The program touches on predictive risk modeling, AI-driven payments, compliance automation and ethical governance.
+Beyond that, several participating banks — such as Fifth Third, Huntington and PNC — are growing through acquisition.
+Another participant, GM Financial, was recently approved for a charter.
+And challengers such as Varo and Grasshopper are onboard, too.

 March 6-9